EternalJourneyman1/korge-game/README.md

-# Korge Hello World and Template
+# NoTag: Not Another Text Adventure Game

-This is a Hello World and Template for the KorGe game engine.
+This is a KorGe game engine.
 Using gradle with kotlin-dsl.
 You can open this project in IntelliJ IDEA by opening the folder or the build.gradle.kts file.

-You can find this template at GitHub: <https://github.com/korlibs/korge-hello-world>
+You can find this template at GitHub: <https://github.com/EternalJourneyman1/korge-game>

 For Windows, change all the `./gradlew` for `gradlew.bat`.